-The University's Career Development Center, oversees the placement services for the College of Business and facilitates interviews and information sessions for students desiring internships as well as full-time career positions.
-Each fall, more than 200 companies recruit on our campus, which include leading international firms such as: IBM, Dell, Cummins, Boeing, General Motors, and Kohl's.
+The University's Career Development Center facilitates interviews and information sessions for students desiring internships as well as full-time career positions.
+Each fall, more than 200 companies recruit on our campus, which includes leading international firms such as: IBM, Dell, Cummins, Boeing, General Motors, and Kohl's.
 Because of these opportunities, TSU business graduates are contributing in companies throughout Nashville, the state, the nation, and the world.